Auditing Student-AI Collaboration: A Case Study of Online Graduate CS Students: User Study Results

 \subsection{RQ3: Expected System Features and Design Principles of AI System}

-After participants reported their primary reasons and concerns regarding AI use across academic tasks, we administered a follow-up survey to collect open-ended responses.
-This resulted in 53 valid responses ($N = 53$), in which participants described the features and design principles they expect AI systems to provide to address concerns about inaccurate information and hallucinations.
+After participants reported their primary reasons and concerns regarding AI use across academic tasks, we administered a follow-up survey to collect open-ended responses about the design features they expected AI systems to provide to address the most prevalent concerns across tasks: inaccurate information.
+This resulted in 53 valid responses ($N = 53$) out of the 57 participants, in which respondents described the features and design principles they expect AI systems to provide to address concerns about inaccurate information and hallucinations.
 We refer to individual respondents as R1--R53 throughout this section.

-A dominant theme across participants' open-ended responses concerns the need for \textbf{transparency and verifiability in AI-generated outputs}.
+As Table 3 shows, a dominant theme across participants' open-ended responses concerns the need for \textbf{transparency and verifiability in AI-generated outputs}.
 Many participants emphasized that AI systems should consistently provide explicit source citations, clickable references, or other mechanisms that allow users to trace where information originates.
 Rather than treating AI outputs as authoritative answers, participants repeatedly framed trustworthy AI as a system that enables independent verification.
 As one participant explained, ``Always returning a clickable link to a source so it can be easily validated'' (R10).
 Similarly, another participant stated, ``I think AI systems should always provide where it's getting its data from so the user is able to check it on their own'' (R42).
-These responses reflect a shared expectation that AI systems should support epistemic accountability by making their informational grounding visible, particularly in academic contexts where correctness and traceability are critical.